thoughtspot/thoughtspot.github.io/_app-integrate/data-api/push-data-to-external-app.md

    ![]({{ site.baseurl }}/images/create_custom_action.png)

 5. Now when a user is viewing a search result, they'll have the option to use the Custom Action you created.
-To initiate the action, they'll click the ellipses icon (3 dots)
+To initiate the action, they'll click the ellipses icon
 ![more options menu icon]({{ site.baseurl }}/images/icon-ellipses.png){: .inline}, and select **Your Action Name**.
 You'll notice a **Custom** tag next to your action name to indicate that this is something custom built, and not a ThoughtSpot action.

    ![]({{ site.baseurl }}/images/initiate_custom_action.png)